Scalable Model Editing via Customized Expert Networks: Introduction

-\begin{itemize} \item {We introduce SCEN, a novel two-stage continuous training paradigm for model editing. which trains a customized expert network for each sample to be edited, and ensures that each expert is activated only for the current sample by dynamically neurons indexing mechanism.
-SCEN is adaptable to any language model that is based on the transformer architecture.} \item{We conduct experiments on two distinct sizes of large language models, Llama2-7B/13B, focusing on two different tasks: question-answering and hallucination mitigation.
-The experimental results demonstrate that SCEN is an effective approach for model editing, achieving state-of-the-art performance on both tasks.} \item{We have conducted an in-depth exploration of the mechanisms underlying the storage of factual knowledge within LLMs, as well as the number of correct sample that individual neurons can learn during the process of sequence editing.
-This research has made a certain contribution to enhancing the interpretability of LLMs. }
+\begin{itemize} \item {We introduce SCEN, a novel two-stage continuous training paradigm for model editing.
+SCEN trains a customized expert network for each sample to be edited, and ensures that each expert is activated only for the current sample through a dynamic neuron indexing mechanism.
+SCEN is adaptable to any language model that is based on the transformer-based architecture.} \item{We conducted experiments on two distinct sizes of large language models, Llama2-7B/13B, focusing on two different tasks: question-answering and hallucination mitigation.
+The experimental results demonstrate that SCEN is an effective approach for model editing, achieving state-of-the-art performance on both tasks.} \item{We have conducted an in-depth exploration of the mechanisms underlying the storage of factual knowledge within LLMs, as well as the capacity of individual neurons to learn correct samples during sequence editing.
+This research contribution to enhancing the interpretability of LLMs.}

 \end{itemize}